meagdoh/ssi-fellowship/notes/Day-1-JupyterCon.md

   - too many options for low code researchers. notebooks are too much.
   - notebooks are an "intemediary object"
   - hm. maybe reproducibility is not the reason for jupyter notebooks
+- _Jupyter notebooks for education: Computational thinking in practice_
+  - Virtual demos > live coding > interactive notebwooks
+  - clear design goals. knows what it is "we don't do HPC and research"
+  - **"easy authentication is the key for lowering the barrier to notebooks."**
+  - tidygram
+- _Tools for Interactive Education Experiences in Jupyter Notebooks and Jupyter Books_
+   - models of learning:
+     - the bicycle model of learning. keep trying until you get it.
+     - spaced repitition
+  - lots of limitations in Jupyter notebook -- certain code, media types.
+  - Flashcard tools and quiz tools.
+Some have ability to group students who didn't get the answer and who did get the answer.
+  - Jupyter libraries: `pip install jupytercards`, `pip install jupyterquiz`
+  - string concactenation.
+If a="1" and b="2", a+b=12
+    - the + operator is concatenation
+-  OSSCAR: leveraging interactive Jupyter notebooks to enhance teaching in the scientific domain
+  - Audiences are TEACHERS, STUDENTS, RESEARCHERS, AND CONTRIBUTORS (WHO COULD BE TEACH, STUDENT AND/OR RESEARCHER)
+  - need: minimize waiting times.
+Allow students to get started quickly without much configuration.
+  - interactive visualizations
+- _The past, present and future of the Jupyter Notebook_
+  - Notebook 6, "Classic notebook" has been around for 8 years but it's a bit outdated.
+Jupyter Lab is a seperate prodcut that can do more things.
+  - Curently thre is no migration path
+  - Anouncing *Jupyter 7*
+    - it's now compaitble with Jupyter Lab extensions
+    - !! real time collaboration is coming to Jupyter Notebook in V.7 !!
+      - `pip install jupyter-collaboration`
+    - "Debugger Controls" pause/play during execution (allows for checking code while it's mid run) ".. stop? could this help prevent spending 1,000s of dollars when you make an accidental run a function on the full dataset